matiwinnetou/spring-soy-view/README.md

 ### Spring's Template resolvers chaining

-In Spring MVC, templates resolvers can be chained in a sense of __Chain of Responsibility__ pattern (GoF), this is the reason a "soy:" prefix was introduced, when __SoyTemplateViewResolver__ cannot sees the template name does not have this prefix, it is passing to next handlers in the chain (ie. other template view resolvers).
+In Spring MVC, templates resolvers can be chained in a sense of __Chain of Responsibility__ pattern (GoF), this is the reason a "soy:" prefix for a template name was introduced, when __SoyTemplateViewResolver__ cannot see that a template name have this prefix, it is skipping to next handler in the handler chain inside spring (ie. other template view resolvers).

 ### Compile Time Global Parameters
 There are parameters that are static in nature and they can be only changed upon restarts of the application.
-An example of such parameters could be: project directory, dev mode, google analytics token, etc. Normally these values are available via Spring's application properties.
+An example of such parameters could be: project directory, dev mode, google analytics token, etc.
+Normally these values are available via Spring's application properties.
 What you may notice is that from time to time you would like to reference this globally available data from your soy files, those parameters then are available in soy files in the form:
 {parameter.name}, note lack of $ sign.

 e.g.